-This relation between converse evidentiary claims and inferential coherence can also be illustrated as follows: let's assume that A is sufficient evidence for B, but B is not necessary evidence for A. This implies that from the joint truth of $A \to B$ and A, we can't infer B by modus ponens, and implies that from the joint truth of $A \to B$ and B, we can't infer A by modus tollens.
+This relation between converse evidentiary claims and inferential coherence can also be illustrated as follows: let's assume that A is sufficient evidence for B, but B is not necessary evidence for A. This implies that from the joint truth of $A \rightarrow B$ and A, we can't infer B by modus ponens, and implies that from the joint truth of $A \rightarrow B$ and $\neg B$, we can't infer $\neg A$ by modus tollens.
 Ergo, in order to preserve both modus ponens and modus tollens we have to admit that sufficiency and necessity evidentiary claims are converse.
-Another way to understand this dependency is as follows: suppose that B is necessary evidence for A. So, if B is not true, A is not true, i.e., A is not true, i.e., A is not true, i.e., A is necessary evidence for A, it follows by modus tollens that A is true as well.
-So, if A is necessary evidence for A, it follows that A will be sufficient for A as well.
+Another way to understand this dependency is as follows: suppose that B is necessary evidence for A. So, if B is not true, A is not true, i.e., $\neg B \rightarrow \neg A$.
+But if A is true, it follows by modus tollens that B is true as well.
+So, if B is necessary evidence for A, it follows that A will be sufficient for B as well.
 Finally, consider the use of reductios.
-They rely on the fact that when A (an impossibility) is a sufficient evidence for A (a contradiction), then A must be false, since A is a necessary condition for A.
+They rely on the fact that when x (an impossibility) is a sufficient evidence for y (a contradiction), then x must be false, since y is a necessary condition for x.